-4. Hamlet.
-A hamlet is a stepping stone towards forming a canton or shire.
-Like those groups, you need a minimum of five adult members of the SCA, and you must go through many of the same steps to create the group - identify the area that will form the hamlet's territory, poll the members, petition the Kingdom Seneschal and the Crown, and come up with a name and badge (coat of arms).
-Just like a shire or a canton, any member who lives within that territory can declare themselves to be a citizen of the hamlet, once it is established.
+A hamlet may be used as a stepping stone towards forming a canton or shire.
+Like those groups, you need a minimum of five adult members of the SCA, and you must go through many of the same steps to create the group - identify the area that will form the hamlet's territory

+(optionally including allocation of postcodes), poll the members, petition the Kingdom Seneschal and the Crown, and come up with a name and optional badge (coat of arms).

 The advantage is that a hamlet is not required to have officers, or to provide regular reports.
-But hamlets cannot sponsor SCA events or activities (like fighter practices; they cannot have an SCA bank account; and their members are only covered by SCA insurance at SCA events (not at any hamlet-only gatherings, events or practices).
-If your hamlet wants to run SCA events or activities, they will have to be stewarded by a member of the hamlet (not the hamlet itself); they will have to be approved and sponsored by an SCA branch under the branch name (not the hamlet's); and any money made will go into the sponsoring group's bank account (not to the hamlet).
-Hamlets are described in more detail in Appendix 3.
+But hamlets cannot sponsor SCA events or activities (like fighter practices), they cannot have an SCA bank account and their members are only covered by SCA insurance at official SCA events, gatherings, events or practices.